Ann Hislop, PG Dips in CBT and Counselling, MBABCP (accred), MBACP (accred)

 Where does cbt/counselling take place?

-I have a quiet, private space with parking in central Cambridge:
+In normal times I have a quiet, private space with parking in central Cambridge:

 The Beechwood Centre